YogendraRajpoot/Swiggy-Clone-Full-stack/README.md

 # Swiggy Clone 🌇

-Swiggy clone - Swiggy is an Indian online food ordering and delivery platform.
+This website is the clone of Swiggy.com (Swiggy is India's largest and highest-valued online food ordering and delivery platform.

 ## Tech Stack Used 👩‍💻